 Our Corporate Foundation Members include

 A.O.
-Smith Foundation, Alliant Energy Foundation, American Family Mutual Insurance Company, Badger Meter Foundation, Baird Foundation, Inc., Bemis Company Foundation, Brewers Community Foundation, Inc., CUNA Mutual Group Foundation, Direct Supply Foundation, Forest County Potawatomi Foundation, IFF, Inspiring Community, Inc., Johnson Controls Foundation, Komatsu Mining M3 Insurance, Madison Gas & Electric Foundation, Midwest Asset Management, Milwaukee Asset Management, Milwaukee Bucks Foundation, Milwaukee Business Journal, National Guardian Life Insurance Group, National Investment Services, Northwestern Mutual Foundation, J. P. Morgan Foundation, Rexnord Foundation, Inc., Rockwell Automation, Total Administrative Services Corporation (TASC), Wisconsin Women's Business Initiative Corporation (WWBIC)
+Smith Foundation, Alliant Energy Foundation, American Family Insurance Dreams Foundation, Ascendium Education Group, Badger Meter Foundation, Baird Foundation, Inc., Brewers Community Foundation, Inc., CUNA Mutual Group Foundation, Direct Supply Foundation, Forest County Potawatomi Foundation, IFF, Inspiring Community, Inc., Johnson Controls Foundation, Komatsu Mining M3 Insurance, Madison Gas & Electric Foundation, Midwest Asset Management, Milwaukee Asset Management, Milwaukee Bucks Foundation, Milwaukee Business Journal, National Guardian Life Insurance Group, National Investment Services, Northwestern Mutual Foundation, J. P. Morgan Foundation, Old National Bank, Rexnord Foundation, Inc., Rockwell Automation, Total Administrative Services Corporation (TASC), Wisconsin Women's Business Initiative Corporation (WWBIC)

 Did you know?
 WPN's members with corporate foundations constitute 15% of total membership.

 Charitable giving by the nation's nearly 2,500 corporate foundations remained virtually unchanged in 2008, according to our new report, Key Facts on Corporate Foundations.
 Giving totaled an estimated $4.4 billion last year.
 Corporate foundation giving in 2009 will most certainly decline; 51 percent of corporate foundations responding to the Center's survey said they expect to reduce their giving this year.

 Guide to Creating A Successful Matching Gift Program